 Analgesics are drugs that help ease pain.
 Tylenol and nonsteroidal anti-inflammatory drugs (NSAIDs) are both analgesics.
 However, Tylenol is not an NSAID.
-These two drugs have different mechanisms of action in the body.

 Tylenol is the brand name for the drug acetaminophen, and it works by disrupting pain signals in the body.